JlazarteAC/JlazarteAC/README.md

 - 💬 Ask me about in Programming
   - I'm Competence on HTML,CSS, and JS of a Front-end in Website.
-   - Beginner skill of Php
+   - Beginner skills on PHP

 - 📫 How to reach me:
    - Add Me in [Steam](https://steamcommunity.com/id/dodotmp4) if you need a Game Buddy.